AIMS-Ghana/python-course/_days/03_plotting.md

 ## Basic Matplotlib

+We will also be using a mathematical plotting library `matplotlib`, which has capabilities appropriate to creating visualizations of scientific and mathematical results.

 {% include pyblock.md target="plot_i.py" %}

+You can basically create series of numbers (`S`, `A`, and `P` in this case), then plot lines using those points as the reference.
+There are several ways to change the details of the lines (color, line type) and to annotate the plot (axis labels, legends).

-aside: this is a preview of the capabilities of `numpy`.
-You can just re-use this application (namely `vectorize` and `linspace`) for your tasks now, and we will cover `numpy` more thoroughly later.
+aside: this code has a preview of the capabilities of `numpy`.
+You can just re-use this syntax (namely `vectorize` and `linspace` to make your functions able to receive vector inputs) for your tasks now, and we will cover `numpy` more thoroughly later.
 However, if you want to read ahead, feel free to start with [`vectorize`](http://docs.scipy.org/doc/numpy/reference/generated/numpy.vectorize.html) and [`linspace`](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linspace.html).